ghoshsaurav/ghoshsaurav/README.md

 # Saurav Ghosh

-I am a PhD student in Computer Science at Washington University in St. Louis.
+PhD student in Computer Science at Washington University in St. Louis.

-My research focuses on human-centered AI, scientific visualization, uncertainty quantification, signal analysis, quantum security, blockchain, and decentralized systems.

-I am currently a Graduate Research Assistant in the VIBE Lab, working on uncertainty-aware peak detection for GC-MS/chromatographic data.
+I am a Graduate Research Assistant in the VIBE Lab, where I work with Prof. Alvitta Ottley on a research project connected to Waters Corporation (NYSE: WAT) focused on improving the company’s proprietary ApexTrack algorithm.

+In the past, I have worked with Prof. Raj Jain on quantum cryptographic primitives and secure networked systems.
+Before starting my PhD, I completed my Master’s in Applied Computer Science at Southeast Missouri State University, where I worked with Prof. Reshmi Mitra.
+My thesis proposed a blockchain-based access control framework for P2P networks.
+I received the Outstanding MS in Applied Computer Science Award, given to only one graduating student per academic year in recognition of academic excellence and contributions within the program cohort.

+I earned my Bachelor’s in Computer Science from BRAC University in Bangladesh, where I worked with Prof. Md.
+Golam Rabiul Alam.
+My thesis explored prostate cancer detection using deep learning and transfer learning.

+Outside of research, I am a Volunteer Mentor with the Code to PhD Mentorship Program, where I support underrepresented students applying to PhD programs.

 ## Links